LaibaAhmed16/Intelligent-Video-Analytics-Real-Time-Person-Detection-and-Tracking/README.md

 # Intelligent Video Analytics : Real-Time Person Detection and Tracking
 Real-time multi-person tracking system combining YOLOv8 for detection and DeepSORT for identity-preserving tracking.
 Includes a Streamlit interface for video upload, webcam input, ID selection, and processed video preview.This project is an interactive web application for real-time person detection and tracking in videos, built with Streamlit, YOLOv8, and DeepSORT.
-The application allows users to upload a video file or use a live webcam stream to detect and track individuals throughout the video.
-Using YOLOv8 for object detection and DeepSORT for multi-object tracking, each person in the scene is assigned a unique, persistent ID.
-This enables the system to follow individuals consistently across frames, even in crowded environments.
+# Real-Time Person Detection and Tracking

+This project is an interactive web application for real-time person detection and tracking in videos, built with **Streamlit**, **YOLOv8**, and **DeepSORT**.

+The application allows users to:
+- Upload a video file or use a live webcam stream
+- Detect and track individuals throughout the video
+- Assign unique, persistent IDs to each person using YOLOv8 (object detection) + DeepSORT (multi-object tracking)
+- Follow individuals consistently across frames, even in crowded environments

+---

+## 🚀 Workflow

 The app provides an intuitive workflow:

-Scan Mode – Analyze the first few frames of a video to automatically detect and collect all person IDs.
+1. **Scan Mode** – Analyze the first few frames of a video to automatically detect and collect all person IDs.

-Selection Mode – Choose to track all detected individuals or focus on a single person by selecting their ID.
+2. **Selection Mode** – Choose to track all detected individuals or focus on a single person by selecting their ID.

-Tracking Mode – Process the entire video, overlay bounding boxes and IDs, and save the annotated output.
+3. **Tracking Mode** – Process the entire video, overlay bounding boxes and IDs, and save the annotated output.

+---

+## 🎨 Features

+- Modern custom-designed **Streamlit interface**
+- Progress indicators and real-time previews
-With a modern custom-designed Streamlit interface, the app includes progress indicators, real-time previews, and session controls for a smooth user experience.
+- Session controls for a smooth user experience

+---

+## 🔧 Use Cases

 This tool is useful for:

-🎥 Video analytics – Tracking individuals in recorded surveillance or CCTV footage.
+- 🎥 **Video analytics** – Tracking individuals in recorded surveillance or CCTV footage

-🧪 Research and experiments – Computer vision projects requiring person re-identification.
+- 🧪 **Research and experiments** – Computer vision projects requiring person re-identification

-🎓 Education – Demonstrating the practical integration of deep learning models in real-world tracking tasks.
+- 🎓 **Education** – Demonstrating the practical integration of deep learning models in real-world tracking tasks

-⚙️ Prototyping – Building blocks for larger intelligent video analysis systems.
+- ⚙️ **Prototyping** – Building blocks for larger intelligent video analysis systems

+---

+## ⚡ Model Information

-By default, the application uses yolov8n.pt, a lightweight model optimized for CPU-based systems, ensuring broad compatibility.
-On GPU-enabled platforms, larger models (yolov8s, yolov8m, etc.) can be used for higher accuracy.
+- By default, the application uses **`yolov8n.pt`**, a lightweight model optimized for **CPU-based systems**, ensuring broad compatibility.
+- On **GPU-enabled platforms**, larger models (`yolov8s`, `yolov8m`, etc.) can be used for **higher accuracy**.

 ✨ Features